The Canadian: Service under CP

 CP christened its new flagship train The Canadian and service began on April 24, 1955.
 Running time between Montreal and Vancouver was reduced from about 85 to 71 hours, so that passengers spent only three, rather than four, nights en route.
-Although CP competitor Canadian National Railways began its own new transcontinental service, the Super Continental, on the same day, CP was able to boast honestly that The Canadian was "The first and only all-stainless steel 'dome' stream-liner in Canada" — it was not until 1964 that the CN acquired dome cars from the Milwaukee Road.
+Although CP competitor Canadian National Railways began its own new transcontinental service, the Super Continental, on the same day, CP was able to boast honestly that The Canadian was "The first and only all-stainless steel 'dome' stream-liner in Canada" – it was not until 1964 that the CN acquired dome cars from the Milwaukee Road.

 The train operated with Montreal and Toronto sections, which ran combined west of Sudbury, Ontario.
 The Montreal section (also serving Ottawa) was known as train 1 westbound and train 2 eastbound, while the Toronto section was known as train 11 westbound and train 12 eastbound.
 Matching its streamlined appearance, The Canadian's 71-hour westbound schedule was 16 hours faster than that of The Dominion.

 Although initially successful, passenger train ridership began to decline in Canada during the 1960s.
 Facing competition from new jet aircraft and increased automobile usage following construction of the Trans-Canada Highway, the CP cancelled The Dominion in 1966, and petitioned the government to discontinue The Canadian in 1970.
 Although this petition was denied, CP during the 1970s attempted to remove itself from the passenger service market.
-The Canadian was operated at reduced levels, with the government subsidizing 80 percent of its losses.
+The Canadian was operated at reduced levels, with the government funding 80 percent of its losses.